Listen to the Thought for the Week

 Even secular society has laws and regulations regarding the handling of corpses and treatment of the dead.
-In most jurisdictions there are statutes that prohibit what is commonly termed, “abuse of a corpse” and prescribe penalties for things like disinterring bodies, selling body parts and other broadly termed “offensive” actions.
-Taking Texas law, for example, the following are felonies in that state:
+In most jurisdictions there are statutes that prohibit what is commonly termed “abuse of a corpse” and prescribe penalties for things like disinterring bodies, selling body parts, and other broadly termed “offensive” actions.
+Taking Texas law as an example, the following are felonies in that state:

 - disinterring, disturbing, damaging, or otherwise treating a human corpse in an offensive manner

 - concealing a corpse knowing it to be illegally disinterred

 - buying, selling, or trafficking a human corpse

 Laws in most states and many countries are similar.
 Wisconsin being an exception, when three men were caught disinterring a corpse for the purpose of sexual intercourse, there was not an existing statute regarding corpse abuse in effect, but they were charged with sexual assault, among other things.
 This prompted Wisconsin to update its laws (2).
 (Quite frankly, given the state of sexual mores in this society, I am surprised there is not more representation of the necrophile community in the LGBTQABCDEFG+ alphabet soup and multicolored flag.
 Perhaps there is; it is hard to keep track.)